Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Basic cylinders

 Borodin et al.~\cite{bor7c} investigated precolorings of $7$-faces in planar triangle-free graphs, and their result has the following corollary.

-\begin{theorem}[Borodin et al.~\cite{bor7c}] Let $G$ be a triangle-free graph embedded in the disk with the cuff tracing a cycle $C$.
-If $G$ is critical, then it has exactly one $5$-face $K$, all faces other than $C$ and $K$ have length $4$, and $K\cap C$ is a path of length at least two.
-Furthermore, if $\psi$ is a precoloring of $C$ that does not extend to a $3$-coloring of $G$ and $xyz$ is a subpath of $C$ such that $\psi(x)=\psi(z)$, then $y$ is incident with $K$. \end{theorem}
+\begin{theorem}[Borodin et al.~\cite{bor7c}] Let $G$ be a triangle-free graph embedded in the disk with the ring $C$ of length $7$ tracing its boundary.
+If $G$ is critical, then it has exactly one $5$-face $f$, all faces other than $f$ have length $4$, and the cycle bounding $f$ intersects $C$ in a path of length at least two.
+Furthermore, if $\psi$ is a precoloring of $C$ that does not extend to a $3$-coloring of $G$ and $xyz$ is a subpath of $C$ such that $\psi(x)=\psi(z)$, then $y$ is incident with $f$. \end{theorem}

 We now turn our attention to legal identifications.
 Let $G$ be a chain of critical graphs $G_1,\ldots,G_n$ with the sequence of cutting cycles $\mathcal{C}=C_0,\ldots,C_n$.
 Let $r(G,\mathcal{C})$ denote the number of the graphs among $G_1$, \ldots, $G_n$ that are not quadrangulations.